extern

 Hello from greeting.obj

-In this example, main.cpp
+In the previous example, main.cpp

-is defining SayHello()
+was defining SayHello()

 .